 Below are some super lightweight options to check out – perfect for stuffing in your day pack.

 We love hiking with our cameras!
-Berty and I want to share with you guys are favorite lenses for capturing big, dramatic scenes like these waterfalls.
+Berty and I want to share with you guys our favorite lenses for capturing big, dramatic scenes like these waterfalls.
 Here’s our go-to set up:

 - Canon 5D Mark IV (body)